openframeworks/ofSite/documentation/graphics/ofTessellator.markdown

 _inlined_description: _

-Tessellates a vector of ofPolyline instances into a single ofMesh instance using the winding mode set in ofPolyWindingMode.
+Tessellates a ofPolyline instance into a single ofMesh instance using the winding mode set in ofPolyWindingMode.